ComComServicesLtd/flexscada-docker/README.md

 # flexscada-docker
-FlexSCADA Daemon Docker Container
+FlexSCADA Daemon Docker Container Source build with docker build -t flexscada .

-build with docker build -t flexscada .
+# Installing the FlexSCADA Cloud Suite

 Install The FlexSCADA Daemon, Grafana and Influxdb with the below script.
+You do not need to build the docker image since it is already submitted to the dockerhub.
+Simply run the script at the bottom of the page.

-This will create a folder
+The installation script will create a folder

 <Home User>/flexscada
                      /grafana (All grafana data stored here)